spawaskar-cora/cora-docs/docs/forensics-anthro-guide/zones.md

 5. Lateral articular process (capitulum) of the condyle
 6. Medial articular process (trochlea) of the condyle
 7. Distal lateral half of the diaphysis, including one-half of the olecranon fossa and the radial fossa
-8. Distal medial half of the diaphysis, including one-half of the olecranon fosssa and the coronoid fossa, including the nutrient foramen
+8. Distal medial half of the diaphysis, including one-half of the olecranon fossa and the coronoid fossa, including the nutrient foramen
 9. Area surrounding the deltoid tuberosity
 10. Area opposite zone 9 making up one-half of the diaphysis longitudinally in the sagittal plane and cutting the bone transversely from medial to lateral
 11. Proximal portion of the diaphysis, including the surgical neck